 This refreshing spritzer is made with white wine and mixed berries of your choice.

 If you like a little extra kick, you have to try a ‘Jalafuego’ pepper.
-This extra-large jalapeño boasts super high pungency and comes from a strong plant with excellent yield.
+Part of my Home Grown Seed Collection, this extra-large jalapeño boasts super high pungency and comes from a strong plant with excellent yield.

-I like to use the ‘Jalafuego,’ in very small quantities, to spice up a cocktail, like this Cucumber Mint Jalapeño Martini.
+I like to use the ‘Jalafuego,’ in very small quantities, to spice up a cocktail, like this Jalafuego Jalapeño Cucumber Refresher.

 Celebrate the agave plant with this festive margarita recipe from Jose Gutierrez the former Chef de Cuisine at Chez Philippe at The Peabody Hotel in Memphis.